Divajain/userdocs/docs/merchantgroups.md

 **Note: This feature will be available from version 2.12 of Asperato ONE.**

 ## Introduction
 Before the introduction of merchant groups, Asperato ONE allowed you to connect any PSP for a given currency and payment route.
-For example, you may have had a Stripe account for GBP & EUR card payments, a GoCardless account for GBP and EUR direct debit, and a Cybersource account for USD card payments.
+For example, you may have had a Stripe account for GBP and EUR card payments, a GoCardless account for GBP and EUR direct debit payments, and a Cybersource account for USD card payments.
 However, if you needed to connect a second PSP to use for a subest of (for example) GBP card payments, then this wasn't possible without manual customisation.

 Merchant groups enable you to set up different groups of PSP connections, and then assign those groups to different payments and authorisations.